9. Database access

 </configuration>

-- Lines 3–11: The connection strings for the various databases used.
+- lines 3-11: connection strings for the various databases used.

-- Lines 13–17: The names of the generic connectors to use
+- lines 13-17: names of generic connectors to be used

 The [Program.cs] program is as follows: